Technology · Production Process

 Do I need hot pressing for egg trays?

 Hot pressing is optional.
-It improves surface smoothness, stiffness, and dimensional consistency.
-It is more common when customers require premium quality or tight stacking/packing tolerance.
+It improves surface smoothness, stiffness, dimensional consistency, and stacking performance.
+It is more common when customers require premium appearance, better packing quality, or tighter dimensional tolerance.

 contact-us